MALABA

 the respondents contend that the nature and scope of the content of

-s78(1) of the Constitution is ascertainable from the literal meaning
+section 78(1) of the Constitution is ascertainable from the literal

-of the language used all they did was to restate the terms of the
+meaning of the language used all they did was to restate the terms of

-provision.
-Mere restatement of terms of a provision is not an
+restatement of terms of a provision is not an application of the

-overlooked the fact that even the literal rule of interpretation is
+respondents overlooked the fact that even the literal rule of

-based on the acceptance of the principle that words are symbols by
+interpretation is based on the acceptance of the principle that words

-which ideas or thoughts are conveyed.
-Meaning is the totality of what
+are symbols by which ideas or thoughts are conveyed.
+Meaning is the

 & Eisner